Dynflow/dynflow/pages/source/documentation/index.md

 -   **World** - the universe where the Dynflow runs the code: it holds all needed configuration.

-## How to use

-### To be added

--   Examples
+##  Examples

+*TODO*

 -   for async operations
 -   for orchestrating system/ssh calls
 -   for keeping consistency between local database and external systems
 -   sub-tasks

+## How to use

+### To be added

--   Creating World (what is executor?)
+-   Creating World
+    -   what is executor?
+-   Development vs production
+-   ~~Action anatomy~~
+    -   ~~Input/Output~~
+    -   ~~Triggering~~
--   Action anatomy
+    -   ~~Planning~~
-    -   Input/Output
+    -   Running
-    -   Phases
+    -   Finalizing
 -   Action dependencies
+-   Database transactions and Actions
 -   ~~Actions composition~~
 -   ~~subscribe/plugins~~
 -   ~~Suspending~~